MicrosoftDocs/Devices-docs/surface/surface-laptop-processors.md

 For everyday usage, there’s roughly equivalent performance on Surface Laptop 4 running AMD Ryzen Microsoft Surface Edition or Intel 11th gen Core processors.
 Choice of SKU depends on customer priorities:

-- If multi-threaded app performance and longer battery life is a top priority, AMD is a good choice.
+- If multi-threaded app performance and longer battery life is a top priority, Surface Laptop 4 with AMD Ryzen Surface Edition processors is a good choice.
-- If faster single threaded performance is more important, along with options for greater memory and storage, Intel is a good choice.
+- If faster single threaded performance is more important, along with options for greater memory and storage, Surface Laptop 4 with Intel 11th gen core processors is a good choice.

 To learn more, see [Surface Laptop 4 for Business](https://www.microsoft.com/surface/business/surface-laptop-4).